alicecommits/parsing-pdf-snippets/README.md

 # Parsing snippets

-miscellaneous code snippets that can be used as bricks and tweaked for data analysis/science/eng projects.
-For now, bricks for:
+miscellaneous code snippets that can be used as bricks and tweaked for web/data projects.
+For now, snippets for:

 - parsing pdfs with python